 In most cases, it is not difficult to solve the chewing problem.
 Try one or more of the following tips:

 - Give your dog plenty of exercise.
 Normally, dogs only need 30-60 minutes of exercise a day.
 But some breeds need more activity or they will get bored.
+To know if your dog is active enough, you can use a special device like the FitBark 2.
+You will be able to set goals for each day, and achieve them.

 - Stop chewing.
 When you see your dog start chewing the bed, stop it.
 Say “no” or “stop” in a firm voice.
 The main thing is always to repeat the same word.
 Then offer it a toy.
 If a dog accepts your offer, praise it.
 This has to be repeated constantly until the dog understands what it should chew.